Identifying Instabilities with Quantum Geometry in Flat Band Systems

-Beyond the tendency towards a given instability, we also examine the ``stability'' of the ordered phase.
-Indeed, one must check in particular that the flatness of the bands does not lead to a momentum-independent RPA susceptibility, which would likely signal an unstable phase.
-Previous studies have shown that some zero-momentum orders, such as flat-band superconductivity~\cite{2015NatCo...6.8944P, PhysRevB.95.024515, PhysRevB.98.220511, PhysRevB.102.201112, PhysRevLett.117.045303, PhysRevB.106.014518, PhysRevLett.128.087002, PhysRevB.106.104514, PhysRevLett.132.026002, Bernevig.Törmä.2022} and ferromagnetism~\cite{PhysRevB.102.165118, kang2024, PhysRevB.103.205415}, can be stabilized by a nonzero order-parameter-stiffness, arising from the quantum metric via the restoration of momentum dependence in the susceptibility.
-In our work, we provide the corresponding geometric quantity which characterizes the `high-temperature stiffness' of any order parameter, and show that when it is maximized (i.e.\ when the nesting condition is perfectly satisfied) this `high-temperature stiffness' is entirely characterized by the quantum metric, even for nonzero ordering wavevectors.
-This in turn suggests that the stiffness can have a lower bound in topologically nontrivial bands.
+Beyond the tendency towards a given instability, we examine the ``stability'' of the ordered phase.
+Crucially, one must ensure band flatness does not yield a momentum-independent RPA susceptibility, likely a sign of unstable phase.
+Previous studies show that some zero-momentum orders, such as flat-band superconductivity~\cite{2015NatCo...6.8944P, PhysRevB.95.024515, PhysRevB.98.220511, PhysRevB.102.201112, PhysRevLett.117.045303, PhysRevB.106.014518, PhysRevLett.128.087002, PhysRevB.106.104514, PhysRevLett.132.026002, Bernevig.Törmä.2022, PhysRevB.110.L041105, wang2025sc} and ferromagnetism~\cite{PhysRevB.102.165118, kang2024, PhysRevB.103.205415}, are stabilized by a nonzero order-parameter-stiffness, arising from the quantum metric via the restoration of momentum dependence in the susceptibility.
+Our work shows that the high-temperature stiffness is fully determined by the quantum metric when the nesting condition is perfectly satisfied, even for finite ordering $\boldsymbol{Q}$.
+This in turn suggests a lower bound of the stiffness in topologically nontrivial bands.